nuxeo/doc.nuxeo.com-content/src/glos/transition.md

 {{! multiexcerpt name='transition-workflow'}}

-In the workflow terminology a transition is what links two nodes in the graph of a workflow model.
+In the workflow terminology, a transition is what links two nodes in the graph of a workflow model.
 A transition is always associated to a condition.
 When there is a transition between nodes n1 and n2, the workflow engine will check if the transition condition is evaluated to true.
 If yes, it will execute n2 immediately after n1 is processed.

 {{! /multiexcerpt}}